kokkos/kokkos/BUILD.md

 where `...` is the unique spec identifying the particular Kokkos configuration and version.

 A better way to use Spack for doing Kokkos development is the DIY feature of Spack.
-If you wish to develop Kokkos itself, go to the Kokkos source folder:
+If you wish to develop Kokkos itself, go to the Kokkos source folder and run:
 ````
 spack diy -u cmake kokkos@diy ...
 ````